 The clinic opens the day following Labor Day each fall semester and opens the first day of class for spring semester.
-The Clinic is open during fall and spring semesters when class is in session.
-The clinic is not open during finals, holidays, summer terms and semester breaks.
+The Clinic is open during fall and spring semesters when classes are in session, but is not open during finals, holidays, summer terms and semester breaks.
+The clinic closes the Thursday before the last day of class (fall and spring semesters).